Volcanware/Minecraft-Skid-Assistant/README.md

 if you own any of the code in this repository and want it taken down contact with an issue post an I will remove it once I see the Issue Post (DMCA Requests are not needed as this is meant as a reference for researchers, anticheat devs and cheat client devs)

+# Stuff To Check Out
+MainFrame Discord: https://discord.gg/prKzANR7Hz [Run by a friend of mine that is a cool place to find fellow programmers and find cool projects]

+BaEC Discord: https://discord.gg/TQFnHNBZzz [Run by a friend of mine that is a good place to keep up to date with exploits and such]

+Alto Clef Discord: https://discord.gg/Fht5ZeNExe [Go Check Out my Homie TacoTechnia's Community!]

+Sudo Security Discord: https://discord.gg/DjsduqH8Dv [Run by a friend of mine that writes cool articles and stuff]

 # Stuff for Skids

 ## Leakers